yodasw16/yodasw16.github.io/_posts/2017-09-06-making-an-important-message-accessible.md

 So how do we make a message stand out for someone who can't see all of our smart design decisions?
 This question came up recently at work when my teammate [Rob](https://medium.com/@roblcopeland) asked me if there was an Aria role for an important message.

 ## First things, first
-Screen readers, like browsers, don't always follow the spec perfectly might behave differently.
+Screen readers, like browsers, don't always follow the spec perfectly and might behave differently.
 For this reason, ordering content in a meaningful way and using semantic markup should be your first concern.
 This ensures that a user can move through your document in a way that makes sense, even if an accessibility feature isn't functioning as expected.

 ## Aria "alert"?